God's Omniscience and the Problem of Evil

 God Repents, Therefore He Is Not Omniscient Back to Top ↑

-Thus we have our conclusion: God repents, therefore he does not know the future.
+Thus our conclusion: God repents, therefore he does not know the future.
 We already showed the Bible does not imply that God is fully omniscient, and now we have given supporting evidence from the Bible.
 If God knows the future, then these acts of repentance were illogical for him to do.

 An In-Depth Look At an Example of God's Repentance Back to Top ↑